appsemble/appsemble/docs/04-remapper/02-objects.md

 #### [object.omit](/docs/reference/remapper#object.omit)

-In contrary to the previous remapper, what if you have an object where you want to remove a value from?
+In contrary to the previous remapper, what if you have an object from which you want to remove a value?
 Then you can use `object.omit`.
 The remapper can remove properties from an existing object based on the given object keys.
 This includes nested properties.

 Input: